 Lifestyle In Print

-I write regular features for Clarity magazine, a quarterly magazine for students and twenties, which aims to challenging perceptions about life and bringing truth into day-to-day life.
+I write regular features for Clarity magazine, which aims to challenging perceptions and bringing truth into day-to-day life for students and twenties.

 Sustainable living has, unsurprisingly, been a theme.
 I’ve written guest posts for WeAreTearfund about the 12 days of zero waste Christmas and why I no longer boycott Black Friday.
 I looked at consumption in my article for Threads on when is enough, enough? and my guest post for Joy in Enough about how we need to savour what we want to save.